Unidata/tds/docs/adminguide/src/site/pages/installation_upgrade/TdsBehindProxy.md

 {%include note.html content="
 The TDS reverse proxy using Apache has been tested and vetted by Unidata.
-Other HTTPD servers (e.g., NGINX) have not yet been explored.
+Other HTTP servers (e.g., NGINX) have not yet been explored.
 " %}

 There are three options to choose from for configuring the Apache HTTP Server as a front-end proxy server for the TDS.
 They differ in their communication protocol, features, and ease of use: